s0l0ist/node-seal/README.md

  [node-seal](https://github.com/morfix-io/node-seal) inside a WebWorker.

 Not all functionality is implemented.
 For example:
- - No Integer Encoder is present - Almost everything can be implemented with the Batch Encoder.
+- No Integer Encoder is present.
+Almost everything can be implemented using the Batch Encoder.
 - Generating and attempting to download Galois Keys at PolyModulus Degree of `16384` with `128` security will result in a crash due to the browser running out of memory and the page will need to be refreshed.

 # Microsoft SEAL